The National Museum of the American Indian will honor Native American servicemen and women in a very visible way:

 A Traveling Exhibition

 A banner exhibition, Patriot Nations: Native Americans in Our Nation’s Armed Forces, will tell personal stories of Native American veterans and outline plans for the memorial.
-This exhibition will travel across the country for several years.
+This exhibition is being shown in venues across the country.

 A Vital Oral History Project

 The museum is collaborating with the Veterans History Project at the Library of Congress to collect, preserve, and make accessible the oral histories of Native American veterans.
 The oral history project will record their stories in their own voices so that the public, universities, museums, and others can learn from them for generations to come.

 This is a tremendously important effort to recognize Native Americans’ service to this nation.
 We have so much to celebrate.
 Like so many others, I was compelled to serve to honor the warrior tradition that is inherent to most Native American societies—the pillars of strength, honor, pride, devotion, and wisdom.

 The Honorable Ben Nighthorse Campbell (Northern Cheyenne)

 Campbell, a Korean War veteran, is one of the few American Indians to ever serve in the U.S. Congress.

 The museum is working with Native American veterans, tribal leaders, historians, and cultural experts to make the National Native American Veterans Memorial a reality.
 In 2015, the museum established an advisory committee of Native American veterans to lead the effort, co-chaired by the Honorable Ben Nighthorse Campbell (Northern Cheyenne) and Chickasaw Nation Lieutenant Governor Jefferson Keel.

 They are joined by Dr. Herman J. Viola as senior advisor to the National Native American Veterans Memorial project, a curator emeritus of the Smithsonian’s National Museum of Natural History and author of Warriors in Uniform.